 In this article, we observed how the LTE protocol and malformed NAS messages could affect the operation of smart devices, even leading to outage or neutralization of the devices.

-Google has tackled all of them to protect millions of devices around the world.
+Google has addressed all the bugs to protect millions of devices around the world.
 The fix came with the security update in June 2022 and users can now protect their smart devices from this vulnerability.